Spay and Neuter in Hudson County: Cats in Baskets

 • Testosterone is reduced, so aggressive behavior may be as well.

-• The chances for developing malignant breast tumors are greatly reduced.
+• The chances of developing malignant breast tumors are greatly reduced.

 • The chances for ovarian and uterine cancer are greatly reduced or eliminated.

-• It decreases the amount of unwanted pregnancies and litters.
+• It decreases the amount of unwanted pregnancies and litter

-We monitor your loyal companion closely before, during and after their pet spay and neuter procedure.
+We monitor your furry companion closely before, during and after their spay or neuter procedure.
 Some things to keep in mind as a caring pet owner include:

 • Avoid feeding and watering your pet at least twelve hours before the time of surgery.